 Analysis / Bias

-The focus of X22 is on the potential for an economic melt down where inflation drives the cost of goods to unaffordable levels.
+The focus of the X22 Report is on the potential for an economic meltdown where inflation drives the cost of goods to unaffordable levels.
 In fact, X22 provides a list of prepping materials needed for this collapse.
-These include: food, water, toilet supplies, weapons, ammunition, gold and silver etc. X22 also believes that climate change is a hoax.
-The wording of headlines and articles contain only mild loaded words, however they consistently use questionable sources such as conspiracy theorist Ben Swann and Greg Hunter of USAWatchdog.
-X22 also has a page dedicated to Relocations of Unaccompanied Immigrant Minors, which provides a map of where they are most concentrated in the USA.
-There isn’t a description as to why this map is posted.
-Do they have sympathy for the immigrant minors?
-Or is it a warning?
-Based on the comments below the map it appears that the readers are opposed to immigrants, with some fearing spread of diseases.
+These include food, water, toilet supplies, weapons, ammunition, gold, and silver, etc. X22 also believes that climate change is a hoax.
+The wording of headlines and articles contain only mild loaded words; however, they consistently use questionable sources such as conspiracy theorist Ben Swann and Greg Hunter of USAWatchdog.
+Many articles strongly favor the former President Trump and his conspiracy theories regarding election fraud.
+See failed fact checks below.

-Overall, X22 Report is a strong Conspiracy website.
-(D. Van Zandt 4/14/2018) Updated (6/15/2018)
+Overall, we rate X22 Report a strong Conspiracy and pseudoscience website with a far right bias that promotes unproven claims.
+(D. Van Zandt 4/14/2018) Updated (5/04/2021)